Queeny Rajkowski

-Queeny-Aimée Magdalena Rajkowski (born 17 November 1988) is a Dutch politician, who has served as a member of the House of Representatives since the 2021 general election.
+Queeny-Aimée Magdalena Rajkowski (born 17 November 1988) is a Dutch politician, who has served as a member of the House of Representatives since the 2021 general election with the exception of two interruptions.
 There, she represents the People's Party for Freedom and Democracy (VVD).
 She was also on the Utrecht municipal council in the years 2014–21.

 Early life and education

 Rajkowski was born in 1988 in the Gelderland city Nijmegen to a Polish father, who was a teacher and an entrepreneur, and a mother, who was half Dutch and half Polish and worked as a manager for the province of Gelderland.
 She has a younger sister and grew up in the city Arnhem, where she attended the high school Stedelijk Gymnasium Arnhem.
 Rajkowski moved to Utrecht to study economics at university and was a member of the student association Unitas.
 She switched to public administration at Leiden University after a year, and she became a member of the Youth Organisation Freedom and Democracy (JOVD), the VVD's independent youth division.